azsk/AzTS-docs/06-Customizing AzTS for your org/Extending AzTS/UpdateControlMetadata.md

-## Update existig control metadata
+## Update existing control metadata
-Control metadata like Display Name, Category, Tags, Description , Recommendations can be updated using Control Metadata Editor Tool(CMET).
+Control metadata like Display Name, Category, Tags, Description, Recommendations can be updated using Control Metadata Editor Tool(CMET).
 Please follow the below mentioned steps to update control metadata:

 **Step 0:** Following prerequisites are required:
    1. CMET(Control metadata editor tool) is not enabled in AzTS setup by default.
 To enable this feature, please follow steps mentioned [here](Prerequisites.md#prerequisite-azts-configurations-to-enable-control-medatadata-editor-toolcmet).